-The project aims to enhance the development of volunteering in the partner countries by assisting youngsters to maximise their potential through the provision of high-quality volunteer management education, training and exchange activities.
+The project coordinated by our spin-off organisation MVI aims to enhance the development of volunteering in the partner countries by assisting youngsters to maximise their potential through the provision of high-quality volunteer management education, training and exchange activities.
 The problem addressed within the project refers to the poor development of youth volunteering at the level of partner countries.
 Even though all the partners’ organizations are active in the field of youth volunteering, there are still some struggles that need to be approached.
 Thus, taking into account the experience of our organizations working with young people, the main common causes for the poor development of volunteering in the area are:

 - The local offer of volunteer actions and activities is unattractive to young people, there is an acute shortage of alternative leisure activities that are correlated with opportunities to discover and practice their skills and interests.